inBeat/inbeat-website/content/top-influencers/instagram/christian/nigeria/_index.md

 ---
-title: Top 10 Christian Instagram Influencers In Nigeria in 2023
+title: Top 10 Christian Instagram Influencers In Nigeria In 2023
 description: >-
   Find top christian Instagram influencers in Nigeria in 2023.
-Most popular hashtags: #endsars #tiktok #endpolicebrutality.
+Most popular hashtags: #endsars #natural #explorepage.
 platform: Instagram
-hits: 19
+hits: 8
-text_top: See the top-rated Instagram profiles on inBeat.
+text_top: See the most popular Instagram influencers on inBeat.
-text_bottom: inBeat holds 19 Instagram influencers like this in Nigeria for you to work with.
+text_bottom: Our database has 8 Instagram influencers like this in Nigeria for you to work with.
 profiles:
   - username: "hafizayahayabello"
     fullname: >-